 Get help with developmental delays from Birth to Three

 Have questions about when you can expect your child to hit milestones — like crawling, walking, and saying their first words?
 Do you have any concerns about how your child is developing as they grow?

 The Birth to Three program can help.
 They can check your child’s development and — if you need it — connect you with experts.
-During the COVID-19 emergency, Birth to Three is supporting families through online video visits, phone calls, and as needed occasional in-person visits observing required precautions.
+During COVID-19, Birth to Three is supporting families through online video visits, phone calls, and as needed occasional in-person visits observing required precautions.

 To learn more, visit the Birth to Three website or call 800-505-7000.